Xceptance/multi-browser-suite/README.md

 - `browserprofile.<unique profile identifier>.chromeEmulationProfile` -> a special property that contains a device name that should be emulated.

 SauceLabs remote browser properties
-- `browserprofile.<unique profile identifier>.testEnvironment` -> determines where the testcase will be executed. possible values are local and saucelabs.
+- `browserprofile.<unique profile identifier>.testEnvironment` -> determines where the testcase will be executed.
+Possible values are local, saucelabs or what ever you defined (see `Configuration SauceLabs account settings`).
 - `browserprofile.<unique profile identifier>.version` -> determines which version of the browser should be used or determines the version of the OS of an emulated device by default version references the browser version, but in case of saucelabs device emulation usage it may be used for the OS version instead
 - `browserprofile.<unique profile identifier>.platform` -> defines on which (emulated) platform the test should run
 - `browserprofile.<unique profile identifier>.deviceName` -> defines the name of the device